squirrelchat/leaf/README.md

 ### Extra websites metadata
 For some websites, Leaf uses more than simply metadata but also scrapes website contents.
-Want to see more websites supported?
+Want to see more websites supported or a website support improved?
 File an issue or submit a PR!

  - Twitter:
    - Tweets: Retweets, Likes, Comments count